Tech-at-DU/Flask-Playlister/P03-Creating-A-Playlist/content.md

 # Playlist Create Action

-If you try to submit our form now, we see the form sends a **POST** request to the url `/playlists`, but we have not made a route that detects post requests to that path.
+If you try to submit our form now, we see the form sends a **POST** request to the url `/playlists`, but we have not made a route that detects `POST` requests to that path.
+We only have one for `GET` requests.
 So we see our friendly error:

 ```
 The requested URL was not found on the server.